 Step 2 – Sprinkle with numerous ideasOne is never enough, it won’t work and it won’t work the first time.
 One per cent success is usually mitigated by 99 per cent failures, so if you want a great idea, you had better have lots of them.

+Step 3 – Add a dash or twenty of fundingBusinesses do not fail for lack of profits; they fail through lack of cash.
+You can run without profit for some time, but you can only run out of cash once.
 Most businesses in the early stage are very undercapitalised.
 Yes, I know it’s not easy to find, but you must if you want more certainty of success.
 However much you think you need, add a large dollop of contingency.

 Step 4 – Take a shed load of energyIf you think you are busy or tired working for someone else, that is nothing compared to being self-employed.
 Stamina sorts the women from the girls (and of course the men from the boys).
 You simply have to keep going.

 Step 5 – Stir in a bunch of enthusiasmYou will have many a black day, month or even year, but you cannot afford to let this get you down.
 Get a mentor, as you will need someone to talk to and be there to support you, because when you are in the thick of it and things get hairy you need to stay positive and balanced.